-We have established strategic relationships with over 100 third-party application providers, including Apple Maps, Bing, Facebook, Google, Google Maps, Instagram, Yelp and many others, which comprise our PowerListings Network.
+We have established strategic relationships with over 100 third-party application providers, including Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri, Yelp and many others, which comprise our PowerListings Network.
 These application providers provide us with direct access to update content on their websites and applications.
-This direct access enables us to control our customers' business listings on the PowerListings Network application providers' websites and applications and to push real-time or nearly real-time updates to those business listings.
-If we were to lose access to these applications, either in whole or in part, our PowerListings Network would not be as efficient, accurate or competitive.
+This direct access enables us to control our customers' business listings on the PowerListings Network application providers, websites and applications and to push real-time or nearly real-time updates to those business listings.
+In order to maintain relationships with application providers, we may need to modify our products or strategies in a way that may be adverse to our business and financial results.
+Furthermore, if we were to lose access to these applications, either in whole or in part, our PowerListings Network would not be as efficient, accurate or competitive.